Determining the Dark Matter distribution in galaxies with Deep Learning: Abstract

 \section{Abstract}

-{ We present a novel method to infer the Dark Matter (DM) content and spatial distribution within galaxies, based on convolutional neural networks trained within state-of-the-art hydrodynamical simulations (Illustris--TNG100).
-The framework we have developed is capable of inferring the DM mass distribution within galaxies of mass $\sim 10^{11}$ -- $10^{13} \, M_\odot$ with very high performance from the gravitationally baryon dominated internal regions to the DM-rich, baryon--depleted outskirts of the galaxies.
+We present a novel method of inferring the Dark Matter (DM) content and spatial distribution within galaxies, using convolutional neural networks (CNNs) trained within state-of-the-art hydrodynamical simulations (Illustris--TNG100).
+Within the controlled environment of the simulation, the framework we have developed is capable of inferring the DM mass distribution within galaxies of mass $\sim 10^{11}$ -- $10^{13} \, M_\odot$ from the gravitationally baryon-dominated internal regions to the DM-rich, baryon-depleted outskirts of the galaxies, with a mean absolute error always below $\approx0.25$ when using photometrical and spectroscopic information.
 With respect to traditional methods, the one presented here also possesses the advantages of not relying on a pre-assigned shape for the DM distribution, to be applicable to galaxies not necessarily in isolation, and to perform very well even in the absence of spectroscopic observations.